 District 2 Director

 Darrell has been a PCEA member since 1983.
-Darrell and his wife Bonnie have 3 children, daughter Jenna, sons Jay and Justin, and six grandchildren.
-Darrell enjoys traveling, hunting, restoring old tractors and trucks and spending time with family.
-Darrell has enjoyed serving in the capacity as a director and will continue to do his best to learn more about the energy industry so that he can work along with the other directors to make wise decisions for the Cooperative and membership.
+Darrell and his wife Bonnie have three children, daughter Jenna, sons Jay and Justin, and six grandchildren.
+Darrell enjoys traveling, hunting, restoring old tractors and trucks, and spending time with family.
+Darrell has enjoyed serving in the capacity as a director and will continue to do his best to learn more about the energy industry so that he can work along with the other directors to make wise decisions for the Cooperative and its membership.

 Jon Van Woerkom